mantidproject/documents/Project-Management/Tools/RoadmapUpdate/SmokeTesting/README.md

 - Check the output with the `--dry-run` flag and if it looks okay then rerun the same command but remove `--dry-run`.

+- The `--verbose` flag will print the entire task, including the body description; otherwise, only issue number and title are printed.

+- Check the assignee distribution with the `--group-utilization` flag; this will print the number of tasks each tester was assigned.

 Please note:

 If you are using Windows it is recommended that you ``cd`` back into the ``SmokeTesting`` directory using the Command Prompt rather than any other CLI e.g. Git Bash.